molecule/SewableCircuits/WorkshopNotes.md

 ##Overview
 There are many ways to have a successful Sewable Circuits workshop.
 These are some tips and tricks I learned from running mine - feel free to take what works for you and ignore the rest!

-There are kind of two sections to the workshop:
+There are two sections to the workshop:

 1. Sewing / Introduction to Circuits
 2. Programming

 It's very difficult to do them both in one workshop, so I recommend splitting them up.
+You need about 90 minutes for each section.

+##Supplies
+1. Scissors (for cutting thread)
+2. Alligator clips
+3. Embroidery hoops
+4. Example of completed project.

 ##Confirm in advance
 1. Big monitor to display slides (ask if it's compatible with your system, and arrive early to test)